M2Websolutions-GBR/NFT-Hub/backend/payment/readme.md

 # 💳 Payment Service (Stripe) – NFT Hub

 This is the standalone microservice handling payments in the NFT Hub project.
-It processes Stripe payments, stores orders, and notifies the NFT service after successful purchases.
+It processes Stripe payments, handles subscriptions, stores orders, and notifies the NFT/auth services after successful purchases.

 ---